AerialRobotics-IITK/Induction_Y23/ETH Zurich Exercises/Excercise 1/readme.md

 # Assignment 3 (ETHZ Exercise 1)

-Download the smb_common zip file from ethz website and put the unzipped file in the local repo ~/git
+Download the smb_common zip file from ethz website and put the unzipped file in the local git repo ~/git

-Make a common workspace with a special sub workspace for smb_ws for out task and a mandatory src folder, using the command...
+Make a common workspace with a special sub workspace  smb_ws for our task and a mandatory src folder, using the command...

 *mkdir -p ~/ws/smb_ws/src*